wangziqi2013/wangziqi2013.github.io/_posts/2020-05-24-decoupled-sector-caches.markdown

 found for that tag.
 This is a minor miss, since we only need to evict an existing sector from the current set, without invalidating any tag.
 An eviction policy should be defined for sector sets to handle minor misses, if sectors are set-associative.
+A major miss happens when none of the tags match the requested address.
+In this case, one tag from the current set should be evicted.
+In addition, all sectors with the tag ID matching the evicted tag should also be evicted.
+This is a rather complicated process that can increase cache miss handling latency, but the paper claims that it can be partially or fully overlapped with data fetching.